 This Persian-style Instant Pot rice pilaf is made with ground lamb, dried figs, almonds and a beautiful blend of warm spices.
 If you’re not familiar with pilaf, it’s a dish in which rice is cooked in a seasoned broth, and depending on cuisine, you can often find a variety of vegetables, meat or seafood mixed in.
 It’s a great one-pot dish.

-Unlike risotto or fried rice, pilaf requires little attention as once all ingredients and liquids are mixd through, the rice is left to do its own thing without stirring, absorbing the broth while cooking.
-This dish lands itself perfectly to Instant Pot, which is amazing for cooking most rice dishes.
+Unlike risotto or fried rice, pilaf requires little attention as once all ingredients and liquids are mixed through, the rice is left to do its own thing without stirring, absorbing the broth while cooking.
+This dish lends itself perfectly to Instant Pot, which is amazing for cooking most rice dishes.
 It makes the best risotto and the fluffiest, tastiest yellow rice.

 Rice: We love using Basmati rice for this dish but any long-grain white rice will do.
 The key to fluffy, perfectly textured pilaf is to soak and rinse the rice before cooking.
 This removes surface starch from the rice, which prevents it from becoming sticky, stodgy, and clumpy once cooked.
 Simply soak the rice in cold water for 10 minutes, then rinse 4-5 times with cold water and a sieve.

 Lamb: Lamb is often used in Middle Eastern cuisine, so we opted for budget-friendly ground lamb for this Instant Pot recipe.
 Beef, turkey, pork or chicken can be used instead and you can either dice the meat into small cubes or use mince.